II-23/projekt-piekielna-rezolucja/README.md

 # Piekielna Rezolucja 3

-In the beautiful city of Wroclaw, in the Institute of Computer Science, there was a brilliant logician.
-By his colleagues known as Jerzy.
-By his students known as prof. Marcinkowski.
-He taught a lot, yet only few understood what they were taught about.
+In the enchanting city of Wroclaw, within the hallowed halls of the Institute of Computer Science, a brilliant logician was known to his colleagues as Jerzy and to his students as Professor Marcinkowski.
+Despite his wealth of knowledge, only a select few could truly grasp the intricacies of his teachings.

-On one sunny, freezing Monday, JMa was driving to work to carry out a lecture of Advanced Logic for Computer Scientists - a course feared by many and by some - loved.
-As usual, he got burried in his thoughts, inventing a plan for the lecture which was about to happen in 15 minutes.
+One frosty Monday, Professor Marcinkowski, affectionately called JMa, embarked on his journey to deliver a lecture on Advanced Logic for Computer Scientists—a course that inspired both fear and admiration.
+Lost in contemplation, he crafted a plan for the imminent lecture as he drove, unaware of the extraordinary event about to unfold.

-Suddenly, the road before him opened, as if an immense erthquake had just occured, and prof Marcinkowski - unable to stop his car in time - fell into the unmeasurably deep hole - the Hell itself.
+Suddenly, the road before him ruptured, resembling the aftermath of an immense earthquake.
+Unable to halt his car in time, Professor Marcinkowski plunged into an immeasurably deep hole—an abyss that could only be described as Hell itself.

-To safe Marcinkowski and the future of logic, you, an inexperienced logician has to stand up to the challenged forged in the deepest of Hell - proove that a set of propositional clauses is contradictory via resolution rule, or show a valuation which satisfies the set.
+To rescue Marcinkowski and safeguard the future of logic, you, an inexperienced logician, must confront a challenge forged in the depths of Hell.
+Your mission: prove the contradiction of a set of propositional clauses using the resolution rule or demonstrate a valuation that satisfies the set.

-Since the Devil is an impatient creature, he shan't wait for you indefinitely.
-His Deamons, which guard Marcinkowski in the heart of hell are bloodthirsty.
-You only have a set amount of time and space on your piece of paper to succeed.
-Should you not be able to, the prof Marcinkowski will be held in the Hell forever and a bunch of his students will forever remain without their logic master.
-If you the prof Marcinkowski will be set free by the Devil.
-To express his gratitude to his saviour, he will grant such an individual a chance to become his pupil and boost in his genius
+Time is of the essence, for the Devil is an impatient creature.
+His bloodthirsty demons, guardians of Marcinkowski in the heart of Hell, leave you with limited time and space on your piece of paper to succeed.
+Failure means the professor remains trapped, and his students are left without their logic master.

+Should you succeed, the Devil will free Professor Marcinkowski.
+As a gesture of thanks, Proffessor offers a unique opportunity to become the professor's pupil and boost in his genius.
+The fate of Marcinkowski and the realm of logic rests in your hands.

 # Installation